Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Details:

-As will be seen when going to Page 1 above, she was on her way from Dunedin to Brisbane when Norway was invaded by the Germans on Apr.
+As will be seen when going to Page 1 of the archive documents, Pan Europe was on her way from Dunedin to Brisbane when war broke out in Norway on Apr.
 9-1940.
+Her 1941 voyages also start on this document.

-In Nov.-1941, Pan Europe was one of the Norwegian ships that helped search for survivors of HMAS Sydney, but none were found (Herstein and Hermion were also involved, and according to this posting on my Ship Forum, Nordnes and Ohio also took part).
+In Nov.-1941, she was one of the Norwegian ships that helped search for survivors of HMAS Sydney, but none were found (Herstein and Hermion were also involved, and according to this posting on my Ship Forum, Nordnes and the Panamanian Ohio also took part - not sure if the latter is correct).
 Sydney had sunk, and had herself been sunk (with the loss of all her men) by the German auxiliary cruiser Kormoran on Nov.
-19 (survivors from the German cruiser had been rescued from rafts and lifeboats southwest of Carnarvon, West Australia by allied ships on Nov.
+19 (survivors from the German ship had been rescued from rafts and lifeboats southwest of Carnarvon, West Australia by allied ships on Nov.
 24).
 My page about Hermion has some links to more details on Sydney's loss (incl. link to complete crew list).
-According to Page 2, Pan Europe left Singapore on Nov.
+According to Page 2, Pan Europe had sailed from Singapore on Nov.
 19 and arrived Melbourne Dec.
 5.

 The first convoy from Australia to Singapore, Convoy MS 1, left Melbourne on Jan.
-10-1942, reaching the Sunda Straits on the 28th.
-M/T Pan Europe was in this convoy (see links at the end of this page), but while the rest of the ships continued on, she was held back due to the fact that Singapore was under serious threat of the advancing Japanese forces at the time, and also under continuous air attacks.
-Note that Page 2 of the archive documents states that Pan Europe departed Melbourne on Jan.
-3-1942, not Jan.
+10-1942, reaching the Sunda Straits on the 28th (arrived Singapore Jan.
+31 - see link within the Voyage Record above, as well as at the end of this page).
+Pan Europe was in this convoy, but while the rest of the ships continued on, she was held back due to the fact that Singapore was under serious threat of the advancing Japanese forces at the time, and also under continuous air attacks.
+Note that Page 2 of the archive documents states that Pan Europe had departed Melbourne on Jan.
+3, not Jan.
 10; her destination is given as Fremantle.
-Her arrival there is not given, but she's said to have left Fremantle again on Jan.
-19, arrived Palembang Febr.
+Her arrival there is not shown on the document but A. Hague gives Jan.
+11. She left Fremantle again on Jan.
+19 and arrived Palembang Febr.
 1. Did she join Convoy MS 1 from Fremantle, several days after it had left Melbourne?
+(The battle of Palembang started just a couple of weeks later - ref. external link at the end of this page).

 One Norwegian ship after another found itself right in the middle of this new threat, Hermion, Hindanger, Hellas, Herborg, Herstein, Prominent, Eidsvoll, Erling Brøvig, Elsa, Seirstad, Tunni, Bordvik, Proteus - some survived, others were less fortunate.
-More details on all of them can be found with the help of the alphabet index at the end of this page.
+More details on all of them can be found with the help of the alphabet index at the end of this page, or go to the Master Ship Index.

-According to Arnold Hague, Pan Europe took part in Convoy HX 353, which departed New York on Apr.
-29-1945 and arrived Liverpool May 15 (in other words, VE Day was celebrated at sea) - see also Page 4.
-This convoy is not available among the HX convoys included on my own website, but I've linked directly to Hague's listing at the end of this page; the Norwegian Kaia Knudsen, Samuel Bakke, Skotaas, Solfonn, Stiklestad and Vardefjell are also named.
-Most of them, including Pan Europe, returned with the westbound North Atlantic Convoy ON 304, departing Southend on May 21-1945, arriving New York on June 5 (see Page 5).
-This convoy will be added to an individual page in my Convoys section, but for now, the ships sailing in it are named on this page.
+In the spring of 1945, Arnold Hague has included her in Convoy HX 353, which departed New York on Apr.
+29 and arrived Liverpool May 15 (in other words, VE Day was celebrated at sea - the archive document gives Pan Europe's destination as London).
+This convoy is not yet available among the HX convoys included on my website, but will be added - see Ships in all HX convoys; the Norwegian Kaia Knudsen, Samuel Bakke (Commodore Vessel), Skotaas, Solfonn, Stiklestad and Vardefjell are also named.
+Most of them, including Pan Europe, returned with the westbound North Atlantic Convoy ON 304, departing Southend on May 21, arriving New York on June 5.
+This convoy will also be added to an individual page in my Convoys section, but for now, the ships sailing in it are named on this page.
+Kaia Knudsen, Solfonn, Stiklestad and Vardefjell are again listed.

 POST WAR: